 Ghost in the Shell is a paragon of anime films adapted from Manga.
 In these Japanese comics lies a treasure trove of layered, substantial stories that explore deep philosophical themes.
-In Ghost in the Shell’s case, the questions raised by the anime from Mamoru Oshii are those of existence and what it means to be human.
-Blade Runner’s one of my all-time favourite films and was the first to tackle this subject matter.
-Some would say that it handled it best and hasn’t been surpassed since, despite countless imitator’s attempts.
+In Ghost in the Shell, the questions raised by the anime from Mamoru Oshii are those of existence and what it means to be human.
+Blade Runner is one of my all-time favourite films and was the first to tackle this subject matter.
+Some would say that it handled it best and hasn’t been surpassed since, despite countless imitators attempts.
 I would argue that Ghost in the Shell is perhaps the only film to effectively expand on these themes.

 Blade Runner’s premise posed the question of whether highly advanced cyborgs in the future who are virtually indistinguishable from humans should be viewed and treated equally.
 Ghost in the Shell develops this topic exponentially so as in its narrative, technology has developed to the point that humans augment themselves with advanced cybernetic prosthesis to the point where some have fully artificial bodies.
-The term “ghost” is used to refer to the human consciousness in these machines, borrowed from the Arthur Koestler book.
+The term “ghost” is used to refer to the human consciousness in these machines, taken from the Arthur Koestler book The Ghost in the Machine.

 Ghost in the Shell’s central character, Major Matoki Kusanagi, is one such cyborg (although I’m struggling to choose which word best describes what she is, which in itself is a perfect representation of the main theme).
 Is Kusanagi still a cyborg if she has a fully artificial body, including her brain?
 Is consciousness enough to still be considered human?
 This is why the title of the film is so sharp because it actually best describes what Kusanagi is.
 This then leads to questions about what would be most preferable, a robust body with amazing abilities or holding on to one’s humanity?